 I’ve always loved Mother’s Day, despite the having-never-been-a-mother thing I’ve got going for me.
 It’s one of the Big Five holidays in our family–Christmas, Halloween, Thanksgiving, Easter, Mother’s Day–as we’re largely a matriarchy with loud, confident women (if I told you I was the quiet one, would you believe me?).
 Which pretty much means feasting, family, fighting, and fun.
 Now that Brian and I own our own home, we like to host family gatherings.
 I’m not going to lie, though, I’m using the term “we” loosely.

 Last year, I took over Mother’s Day (and Halloween.
 And Christmas Day).
 As I’m the lady of the family without kids, I wanted to make the moms in my life feel special.
 So I invited my parents and brother, my godmother and her husband, and my cousin, the mother of my godson, and her family over for an early afternoon brunch of joy.
-I have every intention of doing it again this year, because it was ridiculous amounts of fun.
+I have every intention of doing it again this year because it was a ridiculous amount of fun.

 So, without further ado, I’m going to give you everything you need to create a delightfully magical brunch for your fam.